AMuriuki/python-web-scraper/notes/A Practical Introduction to Web Scraping in Python.md

 <br><br>

 ## Extract text from HTML with string methods
 Another set of built in tools that will come in handy are python's string methods.
-This are methods that manipulate string values.
+These are methods that manipulate string values.
 For example:

 * capitalize() - Converts the first character of a string to upper case
 * casefold() - Converts a string into lower case